-This undated photo shows Maximus call center workers in Hattiesburg picketing during a previous strike.
-(Photo courtesy of Communications Workers of America)
+This undated photo shows Maximus call center workers in Hattiesburg, Mississippi, picketing during a strike.
+(Courtesy of Communications Workers of America)

 Mass layoffs this week at the Maximus federal call centers in Louisiana and Mississippi prompted workers to protest at both locations Friday.